rails/rails/guides/source/action_view_overview.md

 #### content_for

-Calling +content_for+ stores a block of markup in an identifier for later use.
-You can make subsequent calls to the stored content in other templates or the layout by passing the identifier as an argument to +yield+.
+Calling `content_for` stores a block of markup in an identifier for later use.
+You can make subsequent calls to the stored content in other templates or the layout by passing the identifier as an argument to `yield`.

 For example, let's say we have a standard application layout, but also a special page that requires certain JavaScript that the rest of the site doesn't need.
-We can use +content_for+ to include this JavaScript on our special page without fattening up the rest of the site.
+We can use `content_for` to include this JavaScript on our special page without fattening up the rest of the site.

 *app/views/layouts/application.html.erb*